Penguins Grades: Capitals Rebuild Shows Up Pens, Big Lessons to Learn

 WASHINGTON D.C. — The Pittsburgh Penguins locker room was a mixture of sullen and encouraged.
 From coach Mike Sullivan to Sidney Crosby and Rickard Rakell, the internal reaction to their 4-1 loss to the Washington Capitals was an expansive mixture of emotions.

-Surely, the Penguins’ leadership core was unaware that the two teams that have been on parallel tracks for most of the last two decades are suddenly in very different places.
+The Penguins’ leadership core was probably surprised that the two teams that have been on parallel tracks for most of the last two decades are suddenly in very different places.
 Washington has zoomed past the Penguins with a mixture of young players and newly acquired players in their 20s, while the Penguins are fighting to preserve the past era with their star players and others acquired as the prelude to a rebuild because they arrived with additional draft picks attached.

 In full disclosure, Washington was not burdened with the same no-movement clauses and 35+ deals that have trapped the Penguins.
 Instead, Washington’s veterans have essentially retired due to injuries, freeing up loads of cap space.
 Washington also kept their draft picks far more often than trading them, leading to production from players like Connor McMichael (2019) and smooth trades for young players like Rasmus Sandin, Pierre-Luc Dubois, Andrew Mangiapane, and Jakob Chychrun.